 If you want to do any of these things and haven’t left any room to manoeuvre you might find you’re struggling to do so without cropping too close or spoiling your intended perfect composition.

 When I say ‘a little wide’, it doesn’t mean shoot everything at 10mm (or even close to that)!
-For example in the shot below on the left, I shot the photo a little wide to allow for some correction of perspective in post-processing.
+For example in the shot below on the left, I shot the photo a little wide to allow for some correction of the perspective in post-processing (right).

 Don’t let the light get in on long exposures!

-When shooting a long exposure with an ND filter you’re trying to massively cut down on the light getting into the camera.
+When shooting long exposure with an ND filter you’re trying to massively cut down on the light getting into the camera.
 We know about the light coming in through the lens but can tend to forget that isn’t the only way light gets into the camera.
-In some cameras you might find that light also might sneak in through the viewfinder on the rear of the camera and spoil your hard work slowly over several minutes.
+In some cameras, you might find that light also might sneak in through the viewfinder on the rear of the camera and spoil your hard work slowly over several minutes.

 Don’t let this happen, if you have a viewfinder shutter then close it before you start exposing.
 If you don’t then cover the viewfinder with something.
 It doesn’t matter what you cover it with, just something to cut down on light entry.
 For the amount of time you might be sitting there (especially if using something like a 16-stopper), you can’t afford not to!

 Make use of high-speed shutter!

 You probably take most photos in single shot mode right?
 Unless bracketing for example.
-When taking photos handheld (or on tripod even if not using a remote release) try taking 3 shots in a high-speed burst.
+When taking photos handheld (or on a tripod even if not using a remote release) try taking 3 shots in a high-speed burst.

 I would not recommend doing this necessarily if you’re using film… unless you have a lot of money to burn and enjoy changing films.